junglok/tem-docs/docs/faqs/faq.md

     ![cryosparc-maxgpus](../images/cryosparc-maxgpus.png)

 #### **No heartbeat received**

 ??? note "Job is unresponsive - no heartbeat received in a few seconds"

     The default memory-related policy of the PBSPro batch system applied to GSDC TEM cluster is to forcefully terminate jobs that exceed the memory requirements.
-If the following error occurs during job execution, please increase the memory requirements and re-submit the job.
+If the following error occurs during job execution, please increase the memory requirements and submit the job again.

     ![cryosparc-maxgpus](../images/cryosparc-noheartbeat.png)